ssaunier/ssaunier.github.io/_posts/2014-04-21-practical-example-of-using-git-in-a-school.markdown

 to create an efficient workflow where teachers can easily update and add new exercises, while students are working.
 The Webhook provided by GitHub are priceless, thanks guys!

 Follow [Le Wagon](https://twitter.com/intent/follow?screen_name=Lewagonparis), we have great stuff coming.
+If you are in Paris in July/August, or October/November, there are still some seats left for our <a href="http://www.lewagon.org/premiere">9 week-long bootcamp</a>, they won't last long!
 And if you didn't grasp all the concepts in this article, I will throw a [workshop on Git and GitHub](http://www.lewagon.org/learn/debuter-avec-git-github) in May, grab your ticket!